 With numerous activities outside park boundaries, easy drives inside it, and plenty of trails — ranging in length from 0.1 miles to 96 — TRNP appeals to those ages 50 and over, whether they've just completed an Ironman triathlon or are simply looking for a paved stroll.
 “The park is extremely friendly to the over-50 crowd.
 That's the bulk of our visitation,” Geis says.

-Visitor centers are open with limited services and varying hours.
-Note that masks are required in all National Park Service buildings and where physical distancing cannot be maintained.
+Visitor centers are open, with limited services and varying hours.
+Note that everyone, regardless of vaccination status, is required to wear a mask inside national park buildings and on all forms of public transportation, and social distancing is encouraged on crowded trails and at overlooks.
 Check for updates on the park’s website or call (701) 623-4466.

 Location: Medora, North Dakota